anxosanchez/CRECE/CRECE-MoodleGradeBook/book/chapters/04-Grade-Assignations.md

 - We will need to make our feedback stand out from the student's original text, using the text editor available at _Feedback comments_ box.
 - Click on _Save changes_ to submit the feedback and grade to the Gradebook and inform the student.

-### Grading an with outcomes
+### Grading with outcomes

-After viewing the assignment and clicking on **View/grade all assignments** , we will see the assignment grading table.
-As this assignment has enabled **File submissions** and **Online text** submissions, both of these columns appear in the table.
-As we have added outcomes to this assignment, there is an additional column at the end of the grading table, which shows you the outcomes that are used.
+The assignment grading table shows added outcomes to one assignment (if we have chosen that option).
+An additional column at the end of the grading table shows the outcomes.
+Otherwise _No outcome_ appears.

-Note that currently, the text **No outcome** appears with each outcome.
-This shows you that the assignments haven't been graded yet.

-*Assigning Grades*

-We will use the individual grading screen to grade the outcomes, so we need to click on the **grade** icon in the **Grade** column next to the student whose work we want to mark.
+* To grade the outcomes, we need to click on the _grade_ icon in the _Grade_ column.

-Once we're on the individual grading screen, the **Submission status** area enables us to access the file and online text submitted by the student.
-The **Grade** section is very similar to the one used previously.
-A final grade will be awarded and we can enter a numerical value in the **Grade out of 100** option in the **Grade** box.
+* _Submission status_  enables the access to the file and online text submitted by the student.
+* _Grade_ is similar to previous.
+* Final grade will be awarded when we enter a numerical value in the _Grade out of 100_ option in the _Grade_ box.

-However, there are additional items to grade now: **Evidence provided** and **Criteria 1 met**.
-Next to the name of each outcome is a drop-down list that provides us with the scale chosen when setting up the outcomes.
-To grade each outcome, we need to click on the drop-down list in order to choose the grade we want to provide.
+* There are additional items to grade like _Evidence provided_ and _Criteria 1 met_.
+To grade each outcome, click the drop-down list.

-The other option we turned on for this assignment, which we haven't seen in practice yet, is the option to manually reopen an assignment in order to enable resubmission.
+* You ca manually reopen an assignment in order to enable resubmission (_Attempt settings_).
+Change _Allow another attempt_ option to _Yes_.
-This option is within the **Attempt settings** section.

-If we want to enable the student to resubmit their work again, we need to change the **Allow another attempt** option to **Yes** using the drop-down list.

-When grading all assignments, we need to ensure that we click on **Save changes** when we have added the grades and feedback.

-We have now looked at all the key options when grading assignments with the simple direct grading method, and we have also created assignments using the advanced grading methods that utilize the marking guide and rubric grading tools.
-Let's take a look at how to grade these assignments.
+* _Save changes_.

 ## Grading with a marking guides

-The biggest difference between the grading pages we have seen previously and using the marking guide is the way in which we grade the assignment.
+The difference is that previous grading pages is the way in which the assignment is graded.

-- When grading with a scale, appears a drop-down list in order to add the grade.
-For a numerical grade, we there is a textbox to type the grade.
+- When grading with a scale, th add the grade appears a drop-down
+- For a numerical grade, we there is a textbox to type the grade.
 - For a marking guide assignment, there is no single grade entry point.
-We have to provide the grade criteriato Moodle for the assignment.
-- Select the criteria titled _Planning_.
-The _Grade_ is explained as follows:
+- Select the criteria titled _Planning_:
   - We can see the full details of the criteria that aids us by providing us with the correct grade.
   - We have a textbox where we can add feedback in relation to this criteria.
   - When add _Frequently used comments_.
 - The final column provides a grade entry box.
 We can see the maximum number of points that are available for this criteria.
 We have to add a number grade up to the given maximum grade.
 - Click _Save changes_.